modalitysystems/modalitysoftware-docs/CreateTeam/customerHosted/armDeployScripts.md

 1. If the resource group doesn't exist enter desired geographic location and press Enter
 1. Check the settings that will be used in the deployment and press Enter to continue with deployment

-> NOTE: The script uses a staging slot to deploy the CreateTeam code too which then automatically swaps over to the production environment to minimize down time
+> NOTE: The script uses a staging slot to deploy the CreateTeam code to which then automatically swaps over to the production environment to minimize down time

 > NOTE: If a custom logo is required for the deployment then ensure that it is present in the script root in the format "{tenantid}.png"